-The term BDSM is and abbreviation usually interpreted as B/D (Bondage and Discipline), D/S (Dominance and Submission), and S/M (Sadism and Masochism).
-In its daily use, it is common to also include kink, fetish, and roleplay activities into the term.
+The term BDSM is an abbreviation usually interpreted as B/D (Bondage and Discipline), D/S (Dominance and Submission), and S/M (Sadism and Masochism).
+In its daily use, it is common to also include kink, fetish, and roleplay activities into the BDSM realm.

-The BDSM practice covers a wide range of activities, forms of interpersonal relationships and power dynamics, and also specific subcultures.
+The BDSM practice covers a wide range of activities, forms of interpersonal relationships and power dynamics, and also specific subcultures and lifestyles.
 In fact, in BDSM communities it’s customary to welcome anyone and anything non-normative.

 BDSM practices may include phenomena such as Bondage Play, Animal Play (also called Petplay), masochism, sadism, Breath Control Play, Impact Play (for instance, spanking i.e. flogging), Pegging, Sexual Denial Play, Edgeplay, Age Play, Chastity Play, Sensory Deprivation, Wax Play, genital torture, Sensation Play, Medical Play, Cosplay (Costume Play), erotic humiliation, Financial Domination (Findom), and Needle Play, to just name a non-exhaustive list of activities.